 - Meal planner forms (you can use fancy pre-printed forms available on the internet or office supply stores, or just make a list of meals for the week)

-- Grocery lists (pre-printed or plain paper; I use an Excel spreadsheet that I just print out)
+- Grocery lists (pre-printed or plain paper; I use an Evernote note that I just print out)

 - Information and reference sheets like substitutions, measurements, storage time limits, etc.